Edenham

 - The parish church was formerly appropriated to the Cistercian Abbey of "Valle Dei" which stood in the parish at Grimsthorpe Park, about a mile west of the village.
 The Cistertian Abbey was founded by William le GROS, 3rd Earl of Albemarle, about 1147.
 The Abbey was granted at the Dissolution to the Duke of Suffolk.
 Only a few stones now remain.

-- The church tower is reputed to have been built in the reign of Henry VI.
+- The church tower is reputed to have been built in the reign of King Henry VI (1422 - 1461 and 1470-1471).

 - The church seats 450.

-- Here are two photographs of St. Michael's Church, taken by Ron Cole (who retains the copyright):
+- Here are two photographs of St. Michael's Church, taken by Ron COLE (who retains the copyright):

 - The parish church registers exist from 1654, but Bishops' Transcripts take that back to 1561.